 The main function of this Matlab toolbox is to run a GLM on graph theoretic network properties computed from brain networks.
 The GLM accepts continuous & categorical between-participant predictors and a categorical within-participant predictor.
 Significance is determined via non-parametric permutation tests.
-The toolbox allows testing of both fully connected and thresholded (binarized or not binarized) networks (based on a range of thresholds).
+The toolbox allows testing of both fully connected and thresholded (binarized or not binarized, based on a range of thresholds) networks.
 Currently, the toolbox works only with undirected matrices (directed matrices and tests of direction/causality will be added in the future).

-The toolbox also provides a data (pre)processing path for resting state and (block design) task fMRI data.
-Several options for partialing nuisance signals are included (particularly relevant for resting analyses), including partialing total or local (Jo et al., 2013) white matter signal, partialing the first 5 principal components of white matter/ventricular signal (instead of the means; Muschelli et al., 2014), calculation of Saad et al. (2013)'s GCOR, and the use of Chen et al. (2012)'s GNI method to determine whether global signal partialing is needed.
+The toolbox also provides a preprocessing path for resting state and task fMRI data.
+Included are several options for partialing nuisance signals (particularly relevant for resting analyses), including total or local (Jo et al., 2013) white matter signal, the first 5 principal components of white matter/ventricular signal (instead of the means; Muschelli et al., 2014), calculation of Saad et al. (2013)'s GCOR, and the use of Chen et al. (2012)'s GNI method to determine whether global signal partialing is needed.
 In addition, Power et al. (2014)'s motion scrubbing method and Patel et al. (2014)'s WaveletDespike procedure are available.

-For task fMRI, the toolbox will compute connectivity matrices for each user-specified condition after dividing up the timeseries by condition.
-In order to compensate for HDR-related delay, the timeseries' are first deconvolved (using SPM's method), allowing them to be divided at the actual onset/offset times.
-Therefore, this method will likely not work for fast event-related designs and may or may not work for slow event-related designs.
-Even with a block design, extra caution should be used with this method, because we have explored the method only minimally.
-In-house testing shows that this method produces similar findings to simply assuming a 2-second delay and dividing the timeseries without deconvolution, indicating that the deconvolution process is not introducing any major distortion.
+For block-design task fMRI, the toolbox will compute connectivity matrices for each user-specified condition after partitioning the timeseries by condition.
+In order to compensate for HDR-related delay, timeseries are first deconvolved (using SPM's method), allowing division at the actual onset/offset times.
+In-house testing indicates that this method produces similar results as simply assuming a 2-second delay and dividing the timeseries without deconvolution, indicating that the deconvolution process is not introducing any major distortion.